canzarlab/JVis-learn/README.rst

                             metric='correlation').fit_transform(data)

-For more realistic examples and Python scripts to reproduce the results in our paper are available at GitHub: xxx
+For more realistic examples and Python scripts to reproduce the results in our paper are available at GitHub: https://github.com/canzarlab/JVis_paper

 Tunning parameters of t-SNE and UMAP can be found here: https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html